-The hydrographer shall attempt to provide as much additional information as possible on a feature to facilitate the Hydrographic Branches in final chart compilation of the survey.
+The hydrographer shall attempt to provide additional information on a feature to facilitate the Hydrographic Branches in final chart compilation of the survey.
 The additional information shall be included with the feature in the NOAA Extended Attributes instead of the Descriptive Report.
 NOAA Extended Attribution is not part of the IHO S-57 Standard but is classified as mandatory and conditional using the guidance in this section.
+Note that any free text (string) field is limited to a maximum of 255 characters.